 A frequent question I receive from students is regarding the efficacy by which exercising under an overnight fasted state facilitates weight/fat loss.
 In other words does "fasted cardio" = greater weight loss?
 This is not so much an obscure inquiry considering the general logic behind this theory.
 That is, if one is exercising under a fasted state, carbohydrate fuel sources may be limited thereby, increasing dependence on fat/lipid fuel sources.
 Makes sense to some degree but I wish metabolism was just that simple.
 However there is in fact a decent body of research that suggests an acute augmentation in fat oxidation rate when exercising following an overnight fast.
 But the question remains whether these acute effects actually translate to overall weight-loss.
 In a recent meta-analysis of a relatively small body of research investigating this "fasted cardio" theory, subjects who performed 4-6 weeks of steady state exercise 4-6x per week under a fasted state failed to demonstrate any alterations to body mass when compared to training with exercise in a fed state.
 The key aspect of these culminating findings is that total daily caloric intake was controlled across the two treatment groups.
 This suggests that regardless of whether one exercises fasted or fed, the ultimate determinant to weight loss over time is indeed caloric intake, more specifically caloric deficit.
-I, however, do believe that strategies like fasted cardio to slightly boost fat utilization during exercise is more relevant and practically effective in those individuals of already healthy body weight/composition who perhaps want to shed a couple lbs.
-But certainly more to uncover with "fasted cardio" as it relates to long term adaptations in whole body and muscle metabolism.
+But there is certainly more to uncover with "fasted cardio" as it relates to long term adaptations in whole body and muscle metabolism.
 But at least for now this meta analysis provides some initial insight into the effectiveness of fasted exercise training WITHIN THE CONTEXT of weight loss.

 A widely used method for muscular power development (i.e. "explosive" strength) is centered around maximizing rep by rep velocity during resistance training.
 This velocity-based training method is predicated on the notion as well as some empirical evidence that power (as a function of force x velocity) may be optimally improved when each training rep is performed w/ or close to peak velocity.
 During a traditional set, velocity may decrease w/ continuous reps due to acute fatigue effects & thus the later reps may likely be performed w/ slow velocities.
 Technologies that assess barbell velocity like linear position transducers or accelerometer devices can be used to provide real-time feedback on velocity during a set allowing an athlete to stop the set whenever velocity falls under a predetermined velocity threshold (usually ~80% of peak velocity).
 Another practical way of performing velocity-based training is by implementing cluster sets.
 For example, instead of performing 6 sets of 6 continuous reps, one may split each set into 3 sub-sets of 2 reps w/ about 30 sec rest in between each sub-set.
 This way each rep may be performed with greater velocity.
 In a 2018 study published in JSCR training w/ cluster sets allowed for greater rep by rep velocity than traditional sets, especially the last 3 reps of each set (top right figure).
 With traditional sets, barbell velocity dropped w/ each continuous rep during a set as expected due to acute fatigue effects.
 However, w/ cluster sets, each rep was performed close to peak velocity since each set was divided into 3 sub-sets of 2 reps.
 As for the overall performance adaptations, and when total work was matched between treatment groups, power-centric training incorporating a cluster set configuration yielded superior development of muscular power than traditional sets mainly due to a superior development of velocity (force development similar between groups) and increased neural drive.
 Power development was positively and strongly correlated to rep by rep velocity production during training (greater rep by rep velocity, greater power development).